This website runs on Oxford Mosaic, the University of Oxford’s web platform.

-Heading have on occasion been used to highlight information rather than for headings, making the site more difficult for users of assistive technology to use.
+Headings have on occasion been used to highlight information rather than acting as headings, making the site more difficult for users of assistive technology to use.
 This fails the WCAG 2.1 success criteria 1.3.1 and 2.4.6.

 Users ‘should be able to navigate most of the website using just a keyboard' (WCAG success criterion 2.1.4) It isn’t currently possible to carry out all tasks using a keyboard (for example the dropdown navigation on the main horizontal navigation bar isn’t accessible), which can make the site less accessible to people with mobility impairments.
 This fails the WCAG 2.1 success criterion 2.1.1.
 However most modern browsers offer standard keyboard shortcuts.